Audeze LCD-X Review

 Build

-The same grilles are present, the same headband adjustments, the same sized ear cups, the same Mini-XLR termination, and the same 1/4″ plug at the business end.
+The same grilles are present, the same headband adjustments, the same-sized ear cups, the same Mini-XLR termination, and the same 1/4″ plug at the business end.

 Comfort

-I’d wager that the average listening time you’ll be able to tolerate is about 30-45 minutes.
+I’d wager that the average listening duration you’ll be able to tolerate is about 30-45 minutes at a time; maybe an hour if you’re a bit more forgiving.

 Overall, not completely horrible but also not ideal, even in a studio environment.